Hello!

 $1 million

-In partnership with ANZCHOG we’re funding the infrastructure to support the administration of trials at Australia’s seven children’s cancer centres.
-Including software that allows for record keeping and the research that leads to the trial itself.
+In partnership with ANZCHOG we funded the infrastructure to support the administration of trials at Australia’s nine children’s cancer centres.

 Immunotherapy research